 A statement of various major and minor course requirements (the curriculum) accompanies the list of courses offered in each department and/or program, with a few exceptions.
 In addition to major and minor course requirements, students also must meet general education requirements, the applicable college/school requirements, and university degree requirements in order to earn an undergraduate degree.

 The Undergraduate Curriculum Committee (UCC) is the curriculum review faculty body for all academic programs at the baccalaureate level.
 Membership of this committee consists of nine faculty, with proportional representation by college, and three students.
-The Provost, Registrar, Director of the Library, and the dean of each college serve as administrative consultants.
+The Provost/Vice Chancellor, Registrar, Director of the Library, and academic deans, or their designees serve as administrative consultants.

 The following is a list of course prefixes used by departments and programs at UWL.
 Both undergraduate and graduate prefixes are included.

 - ACC: Accountancy